USA kicks off at SoFi Stadium in

 WE ARE LA

-Los Angeles will be the place to start your FIFA World Cup 26™ experience as we prepare to welcome eight matches, including the highly coveted U.S. Men’s National Team (USMNT) opening match on June 12, 2026.
+Los Angeles will be the place to start your FIFA World Cup 2026™ experience as we prepare to welcome eight matches, including the U.S. Men’s National Team (USMNT) opening match vs. Paraguay on June 12, 2026.

-The schedule in LA includes four additional Group Stage matches (including the USMNT third match), two Round of 32 knockout matches, one Quarterfinal match and 39-days of fan engagement during the world’s largest single-sport event.
+The LA schedule includes four additional Group Stage matches featuring Belgium, Iran, New Zealand, Switzerland, USA and the European Play-Off A and C winners, two Round of 32 knockout matches, one Quarterfinal match and 39-days of fan engagement during the world’s largest single-sport event.

 .